oracle-livelabs/database/kubernetes-for-oracledbas/setup-stack/setup-stack.md

 This lab assumes you have:

-    An Oracle Cloud account
-    You have completed:
+* You have completed:
-        Lab 1: Prepare Setup
+  * Lab 1: Setup OCI Tenancy

 ## Task 1: Press the Magic Button

+The below "Magic Button" will

 Simply press the Magic Button to begin the deployment process:
 [![Deploy to Oracle Cloud][magic_button]][magic_arch_stack]